godaddy-wordpress/woocommerce-product-sku-generator/readme.txt

 Variation SKUs can be set manually if you're _not_ generating them. **They will be overridden** if your settings are set auto-generate them, even if you try to change them manually.
 Please check your settings here.

-If you'd like to change an SKU for a product, disable the plugin, change the SKU, and update the product.
+If you'd like to change a SKU for a product, disable the plugin, change the SKU, and update the product.
 You can re-enable the plugin as needed.

-= Can I use something other than the product slug to generate the SKUs? =

-Yep!
-Version 2.0 added the ability to use product slugs or IDs.

-For more advanced uses, you can use the `wc_sku_generator_sku` filter (v1.2.2+), which passes the parent SKU as the value and the product as a variable, to change what's used as the parent SKU.
-You can change the variation SKU using the `wc_sku_generator_variation_sku` filter (v2.0.0+).

-You **must** use a unique value for SKUs (WooCommerce checks this).
-For example, you could generate a unique string or number in a custom snippet to use for the SKU with the help of a developer.

 = I'm using IDs for SKUs.
 Will they be sequential? =

 Roughly, yes.
 Actually, no. The SKUs will increase as you add more products / variations, but these use the post ID from WordPress (similar to your orders).
 Each SKU will be higher than the last, but they won't be exactly in order, as other posts (like blog posts, orders or products), also use the same ID counter.
 Your SKUs will increase, but skip numbers.

+= Can I use something other than the product slug to generate the SKUs? =

+Yep!
+Version 2.0 added the ability to use product slugs or IDs.

+For more advanced uses, you can use the `wc_sku_generator_sku` filter, which passes the parent SKU as the value and the product as a variable, to change what's used as the parent SKU.
+You can change the variation SKU using the `wc_sku_generator_variation_sku` filter.

+You **must** use a unique value for SKUs (WooCommerce checks this).
+For example, you could generate a unique string or number in a custom snippet to use for the SKU with the help of a developer.

 = Sometimes attributes for my variation SKUs aren't in the same order.
 Can I fix this? =